Étienne Cochard de Chastenoye: Interim governor general

 Antoine Gabriel de Vienne de Busserrolles, Governor-General of Saint-Domingue, died at Fort-Dauphin (Fort-Liberté) on 4 February 1732.

 Etienne de Chastenoye served as interim governor from 4 February 1732 to 27 October 1732.

 The new governor, Pierre, marquis de Fayet was received on 27 October 1732.

 In 1737 Chastenoye was appointed lieutenant to the Governor General of Saint-Domingue en 1737.

 Fayet died in Petit-Goâve on 11 March 1737.

 Chastenoye was again interim governor from 11 July 1737 to 11 November 1737.

 Charles Brunier, Marquis de Larnage, was received on 11 November 1737.

 He died at Petit-Goâve on 19 November 1746.

 Chastenoye was interim governor for the third time between 17 November 1746 and 12 August 1748.

 In 1747 there were increasingly poor relations between France and the States-General of the Netherlands.

 Charles de Tubières de Caylus arrested the Dutch traders at Martinique, and Chastonoye reluctantly followed suit.

 This was a problem to the colonists, who depended on the Dutch for many of their supplies.

 It was partly solved by Dutch traders who now claimed to be Danish, and thus eligible to trade.

 On 22 March 1748 a squadron of British ships under Admiral Charles Knowles entered the harbor of Port Saint Louis, which was guarded by an island castle with 24 ft high stone walls, 78 guns, 310 troops and a company of black gunners.

 In the Battle of Saint-Louis-du-Sud, the British ships anchored under the ramparts and fired steadily for three hours, causing 160 casualties to the garrison.

 Chastenoye, who was commanding the fort, sued for terms.

 The British seized four ships, blew up the fort and left on 30 March 1748.

 The Treaty of Aix-la-Chapelle of 24 April 1748 ended the War of the Austrian Succession.

-Chastenoye was succeeded on 12 August 1748 by Joseph-Hyacinthe de Rigaud de Vaudreuil.
+Chastenoye was succeeded on 12 August 1748 by Joseph-Hyacinthe de Rigaud, marquis de Vaudreuil.

 On 17 January 1749 Chastenoye wrote to the minister Jean-Frédéric Phélypeaux, Count of Maurepas pointing out the commercial losses of the planters during the recent war and the expense of supplying blacks to work on the defenses, and calling for protection for their trade.

 His son, Achille Cochart, marquis de Chastenoye, was appointed governor of La Cap on 1 November 1749.

 According to Médéric Louis Élie Moreau de Saint-Méry, Chatenoye earned the respect of the officers and the confidence of the settlers everywhere in the course of his long career.